ankitpokhrel/jira-cli/README.md

 Issues are displayed in an interactive table view by default.
 You can output the results in a plain view using the `--plain` flag.

 #### List
 The `list` command lets you search and navigate the issues.
+The issues are sorted by `created` field in descending order by default.

 ```sh
 # List recent issues